afpineda/Kunos-Simulazione-API-for-Delphi/doc/ACPressureTest/README_ENGLISH.txt

 WHAT IS A PRESSURE TEST?
 ------------------------

-A pressure test will compute the correct cold tyre pressure in order to achieve a target hot tyre pressure after a few laps.
+A pressure test will compute the correct cold tire pressure in order to achieve a target hot tire pressure after a few laps.
-Such computed tyre pressure will remain valid as long as:
+Such computed tire pressure will remain valid as long as:
 - track/air temperature does not change.
-However, you may easily predict cold tyre pressure for any temperature.
+However, you may easily predict cold tire pressure for any temperature.
 See below.
-- tyre compound remains the same
+- tire compound remains the same
 - car setup and track remains the same

-You should write down tyre compound, track/air temps, car, track and car setup along with the correct cold pressures.
+You should write down tire compound, track/air temps, car, track and car setup along with the correct cold pressures.

 ------------------------------------------------------------------
-HOW DO I PREDICT COLD TYRE PRESSURE FOR ANY AIR/TRACK TEMPERATURE?
+HOW DO I PREDICT COLD tire PRESSURE FOR ANY AIR/TRACK TEMPERATURE?
 ------------------------------------------------------------------

 Apply this formula: